Dirty Little Tricks From The Dark Corners of eCommerce

 An average abandonment rate in eCommerce is around 65–68%.
 Often it's caused by ambiguous buttons, labels or copywriting as well as severe problems related to finding or understanding products as well as slow and painful checkout experience.
 We can't bring the abandonment rate to 0, but we can shave off at least 10% with some minor and straightforward optimizations.

-A full-day-workshop can help us identify and tackle current problems, following techniques and strategies I or my colleagues used recently.
+A half-day-workshop can help us identify and tackle current problems, following techniques and strategies I or my colleagues used recently.
 In the workshops, we will use real-life examples as a case study and examine refinements of the interface on spot.
 I'd like to set up a very clear roadmap on how we can do the right things in the right order to improve conversion and customer experience.
 That means removing distractions, minimizing friction and avoiding disruptions and dead ends caused by the interface.

 In the workshop, we'll be taking a microscopic look into: